zzhhatthl/PoDDyHePo-projection/README.md

 the imputation models used, so it is recommended to carry out sensitivity analyses by trying alternative models.

-**Step 3**: Use population forecasts from Statistics Finland and our survey data (here is `testdata`) to create a data frame for projection.
+**Step 3**: Use population forecasts for example from Statistics Finland and your survey data (here is `testdata`) to create a data frame for projection.

     testdata2040 <- PoDDyHePoPopulationDF(testdata,
                                           file = "~path/003_139f_2040_20211102-100631.csv",